 Between August and October 2016, the Development Sites hosted site visits during which ACCC staff interviewed key cancer center team members, Medicaid patients, and referring providers to better understand current care coordination processes and effective practices.
 Visit each development site’s web page (below) to access summary reports from these site visits.
 Development Sites will continue to participate for the length of this three-year project.

-During project Phases II and III, the beta version of the OCCM will be deployed and assessed at Testing Sites, selected through an application process.
+During project Phases II and III, the beta version of the OCCM is being deployed and assessed at seven Testing Sites, selected through a competitive application process.